Vaulter (Succession)

-"Vaulter" is the second episode of the second season of the HBO satirical comedy-drama television series Succession, and the 12th overall.
-It was written by Jon Brown and directed by Andrij Parekh, and aired on August 18, 2019.
+"Vaulter" is the second episode of the second season of the American satirical comedy-drama television series Succession, and the 12th episode overall.
+It was written by Jon Brown and directed by Andrij Parekh, and originally aired on HBO on August 18, 2019.

-In the episode, Kendall is tasked with reviewing the performance of Vaulter, a media startup whose acquisition he personally engineered.
-Tom begins work at Waystar's news outlet ATN and becomes privy to Shiv's expanding future at the company.
+In the episode, Kendall and Roman are tasked with reviewing the performance of Vaulter, a media startup whose acquisition he personally engineered.
+Tom begins work at Waystar's right-leaning news network ATN and becomes privy to Shiv's expanding future at the company.
 The episode became notable among critics for its satire of online news publications and its various parallels to ongoing issues in the journalism industry.